toopster/toopster.github.io/_posts/2020-12-22-when_your_iterative_process_feels_like_going_round_in_circles.markdown

 <img src="https://i.imgur.com/kWVWfOq.png" title="source: imgur.com" />

-Scaling and normalising the variables  improved the model with regard the assumptions for linear regression with residuals being more normally distributed and the appearance of homoscedasticity but the value of R-Squared has decreased to **0.428**
+Scaling and normalising the variables  improved the model with regard the assumptions for linear regression.
+The residuals are more normally distributed and the data appears to be homoscedastic, but the value of R-Squared has decreased to **0.428**